-- Has it lost its sanctity, or is it treated as a contract?
+- Or, Has it lost its sanctity, or is it treated as a contract?

-Today, marriage in India stands on cross-roads where on one hand it is celebrated in a grand way whereas on other hand people are choosing to live in live-in relationships with their partners without getting legally married.
+Today, marriage in India stands on a crossroads where on one hand it is celebrated in a grand way whereas, on the other hand, people are choosing to live in live in relationship in India with their partners without getting legally married.
 Today relationships are no longer treated as unbreakable, or irrevocable, as the procedure of divorce whether mutual consent divorce or contested divorce is socially and legally permissible, and the ideal of 'pativrata' has lost its significance for there is a legal provision for re-marriage and divorce.
-Imagine back in times of ramayana, when ram was exiled for 14 years, sita ji asking for divorce because she married him to be a queen and not to live in forests.
-Exactly, that's the case of today's marriage system, where partners don't want to compromise along with each other and lead independent life.
-So let's look into the details of what actually Divorce either mutual consent divorce or contested divorce is in Indian context, what is the procedure of divorce, process of divorce and how one can file it online.
+Imagine back in times of Ramayana, when Ram was exiled for 14 years, Sita Ji asking for a divorce because she married him to be a queen and not to live in forests.
+Exactly, that's the case of today's marriage system, where partners don't want to compromise along with each other and lead independent lives.
+So let's look into the details of divorce means and what does mutual consent divorce or contested divorce in an Indian context actually mean.

 Divorce - A Taboo in India

-We all have for once till have gone through breakups and we know how painful and depressing they can be in some cases.
-In similar way, mutual divorce is also not a very pleasant experience, in-fact for a couple who have given their heart and soul to a marriage, would definitely do anything to save it but that's not a case in every marriage that's ending in form of a mutual divorce or say just divorce!
-In India, having a son means growth in family, or family business or that one day he will take responsibility of his own and his family.
-But what about daughters? what are we teaching them?
-To find good husbands, to get married and get settled, well if that's what triggers a storm of questions, then you might be right because, somewhere we as society don't realise the fact what if husband leaves her or dies un-naturally or tortures her, where is she gonna go.
-The procedure of divorce in India whether a mutual consent divorce or a contested divorce is still a taboo, and women are told to adjust and compromise in their marriage than get mutual consent divorce by following the divorce procedure and live peacefully.
+We all have at least once, going through a breakup and we know how painful and depressing they can be in some cases.
+In a similar way, mutual divorce is also not a very pleasant experience, in-fact for a couple who have given their heart and soul to a marriage, and seeing it end in form of a mutual divorce or say just divorce!
+In India, having a son means growth in family, or family business or that one day he will take responsibility for the family.
+But what about daughters?
+What are we teaching them?
+To find good husbands, to get married and get settled, well if that's what triggers a storm of questions, then you might be right because, somewhere we as a society, don't realize the fact what if a husband leaves her or dies un-naturally or tortures her, where is she gonna go.
+The divorce procedure in India whether a mutual consent divorce or a contested divorce is still a taboo and women are told to adjust and compromise in their marriage than get mutual consent divorce by following the divorce procedure and live peacefully.

 Divorce law in India

 In India, as with most personal matters, rules for mutual consent divorce and divorce in general and procedure of divorce are connected to religion.
-Divorce procedure or the divorce process among Hindus, Buddhists, Sikhs and Jains is governed by the Hindu Marriage Act, 1955, Muslims by the Dissolution of Muslim Marriages Act, 1939, Parsis by the Parsi Marriage and Divorce Act, 1936 and Christians by the Indian Divorce Act, 1869.
-All civil and inter-community marriages and their divorce procedure and divorce process are governed by the Special Marriage Act, 1956.
+Divorce procedure or the divorce process among Hindus, Buddhists, Sikhs, and Jains is governed by the Hindu Marriage Act, 1955(1), Muslims by the Dissolution of Muslim Marriages Act, 1939, Parsis by the Parsi Marriage and Divorce Act, 1936 and Christians by the Indian Divorce Act, 1869(2).
+All civil and inter-community marriages and their divorce procedure and divorce process are governed by the Special Marriage Act, 1956(3).

 Procedure to file mutual consent divorce

-Alimony or maintenance issues - As per law, there is no minimum or maximum limit of support.
-It could be any figure or no figure.
-In most cases, parties agree to pay nominal amounts as alimony or spousal support money to support other partner.
-Generally the amount is decided by the court but in case of mutual consent divorce the parties have to pre decide the amount of maintenance i.e., before initiating the divorce procedure.
+- Alimony or maintenance issues - As per law, there is no minimum or maximum limit of support.
+It could be any figure or no figure at all.
+In most cases, parties agree to pay nominal amounts as alimony or spousal support money to support another partner.
+Generally, the amount is decided by the court but in case of mutual consent divorce, the parties have to pre-decide the amount of maintenance i.e., before initiating the divorce procedure.

-Even I was taken aback when I first heard of mutual divorce petition filed online instead of courts, and it reminded me that how can courts stay behind when it comes to digitalisation of their work and making life hassle free and less expensive as compared to traditional divorce methods.
-With growing rate of mutual divorce in India, courts have tried to ease the procedure of mutual divorce by introducing online filing of mutual consent divorce.
-This was done to cater the growing number of mutual consent divorce cases by reducing the time and free from mental trauma.
+Even I was taken aback when I first heard of a mutual divorce petition filed online instead of courts, and it reminded me that how can courts stay behind when it comes to digitalization of their work and making life hassle-free and less expensive as compared to traditional divorce methods.
+With the growing rate of mutual divorce in India, courts have tried to ease the procedure of mutual divorce by introducing the online filing of mutual consent divorce.
+This was done to cater to the growing number of mutual consent divorce cases by reducing the time and free from mental trauma.

-In order to file a petition for mutual consent divorce online, there are two ways one can file it, namely 'online divorce firm' which will help you in procedure of opting divorce and secondly 'do it yourself', which means you will have to contest your case by yourself and follow.
-It is advisable that one must take help and guidance from these online firms as they are well aware of the technicalities involved while filing the mutual consent online.
-Also there are few requisites that are required to be fulfilled while contesting online
+In order to file a petition for mutual consent divorce online, there are two ways one can file it, namely 'online divorce firm' which will help you in the procedure of opting divorce and secondly 'do it yourself', which means you will have to contest your case by yourself and follow.
+It is advisable that one must take help and guidance from these online firms as they are well aware of the technicalities involved while filing for mutual consent online.
+Also, there are a few requisites that are required to be fulfilled while contesting online:

-- Matters related to separation of child custody, property, alimony and assets must be sorted before hand.
+- Matters related to the separation of child custody, property, alimony and assets must be sorted beforehand

-Both the parties need to be present, while carrying out this procedure.
-This ensures that the divorcee filed is consented and mutual and both parties have no objection in getting it done.
+- Both parties need to be present while carrying out this procedure.
+This ensures that the divorcee filed is consented and mutual and both parties have no objection in getting it done

-A print out of the same needs to be obtained, which is then ready to be filed at a local court for divorce.
+- A print out of the same needs to be obtained, which is then ready to be filed at a local court for a divorce

 It becomes easier to obtain a divorce minus the regular hassles.
 This is the usual procedure for obtaining an online divorce in India.
 Despite the few loopholes, one can always opt for an online divorce, which is definitely fast and easy in comparison to the customary divorce methods followed in India.